- Competitive exchange rates

 Compared with using your bank account, it could be more convenient to transfer money with your credit or debit card.
 However, keep these potential pitfalls in mind.

 When you pay for a transfer with your credit card, the transaction is often treated as a cash advance by your card provider.
-This typically attracts a cash advance fee and higher rate of interest than an ordinary card payment.
+This typically attracts a cash advance fee and a higher rate of interest than an ordinary card payment.
 The interest may also apply from the day you make the transfer — without an interest grace period.

 Using your bank account is typically the cheapest option.
 When you use your credit or debit card, your provider is likely to charge you a higher transfer fee.

 You can transfer money overseas with a credit or debit card, but it’s typically your more expensive option.
 It’s almost always cheaper to fund your transfer with your bank account.
-No matter how you’ll ultimately pay, compare multiple transfer providers before parting with any of your money.
+No matter how you’ll ultimately pay, compare multiple transfer providers before parting with your money.